avrodrigues/myrcia_distribution/README.md

 `output` has the output from analysis steps and also the figures
 `function` has the functions created for the analysis here

-The `output` folder has the models results and needs a more detailed description.
-In `output/models` you find the models outputs for each species in `.rds` files inside the `output/models/Cv_*/*_tunned_models`.
+Since the `output` folder has the models results, it needs a more detailed description.
+In `output/models` you find the models outputs for each species in `.rds` files inside the `output/models/CV_*/*_tuned_models`.
 In `output/models_binary_prediction` you find the raster files (`.tif`) for prediction in two resolutions, 10 minutes (the scale of the modeling) and 0.5 degrees (a coarser resolution used to derive diversity patterns and analysis).
-You can also find a `.csv` file with species name and geographical coordinates based on the coarser resolution raster.
+In that folder, you can also find a `.csv` file with the species distribution based on the coarser resolution raster (0.5 degree).
+This file (`myrcia_binary_df_05_degree.csv`), has the species names, and the geographical coordinates for the raster cells that the species is present.